 Why Trust The Spruce Pets?

 This roundup was written by Andrew Whalen, an editor for The Spruce Pets with hours of experience testing pet products in our labs.
-Andrew lives with two rescue cats, Church and Wally, who have wildly different litter box habits.
+Whalen lives with two rescue cats, Church and Wally, who have wildly different litter box habits.
 Their input and emotional support was crucial to the automatic litter box testing process.

 A previous version of this article was written by Theresa Holland, a freelance writer who has been contributing to The Spruce Pets since 2020.
 Her work has also appeared on MyDomaine.
-For this list, Theresa considered each litter box's size, price, and features.
+For this list, Holland considered each litter box's size, price, and features.
 In addition, product testers tried out several styles with their pets at home and provided real-world insight.